 Increased direct access to X-ray, CT, MRI and DEXA is now being rolled out for GPs.
 This will build on work already underway in the community to increase GP direct access to ultrasound.
 The increased direct access to radiology diagnostics will be made available via five private providers or hospitals.
 It will provide GPs with direct access to at least an additional 95,000 radiology scans in 2021.
 Increased GP access to X-Ray, CT, MRI and DEXA services was available to the full adult (16+) population of Ireland as part of the Winter 2020/21 initiative until the 28th February 2021.
-From 1st March 2021, the services will be available only to adult patients with a medical card or GP visit card.
+From 1st March 2021, the services will be available only to adult patients with a medical card, GP visit card or Health Amendment Act (HAA) card.

 How to access the additional radiology services